Prime Factorization

 To find the Highest Common Factor (HCF) and the Least Common Multiple (LCM) of two numbers, we use the prime factorization method.
 For this, we first do the prime factorization of both the numbers.
 The following points related to HCF and LCM need to be kept in mind:

-- HCF is the product of the smallest power of each common prime factor.
+- HCF is the product of the common prime factors with the smallest powers.

-- LCM is the product of the greatest power of each common prime factor.
+- LCM is the product of the common prime factors with the highest powers

 Example: What is the HCF and LCM of 850 and 680?